-20 Jul Climbing Toward A Cure
+20 Jul Tom Denham: Climbing Toward A Cure in Summer 2016

-Last summer, we spotlighted how Tom turned his passion for climbing into a fundraising opportunity supporting Alport syndrome Foundation.
+In the summer of 2015, we spotlighted how Tom turned his passion for climbing into a fundraising opportunity supporting Alport syndrome Foundation.
 Tom, in his own words, explains his continued motivation in the face of fear and overwhelming physical difficulty:

 Rachel’s mom has Alport syndrome and Rachel tested positive for Alport syndrome when she was young.
 The best part of ASF is knowing the organization is raising money for research.
 In addition, it’s comforting to know you have a national support network.
 You are never alone.